 Brooklyn subway shooter who wounded 10 gets life in prison

+NEW YORK —The man who set off smoke bombs on a crowded New York subway train before shooting 10 people in April 2022 was sentenced on Thursday (Oct 5) to life in prison over one of the most violent attacks ever seen on the city's transit system.

-:The man who set off smoke bombs on a crowded New York subway train before shooting 10 people in April 2022 was sentenced on Thursday to life in prison over one of the most violent attacks ever seen on the city's transit system.
+NEW YORK —The man who set off smoke bombs on a crowded New York subway train before shooting 10 people in April 2022 was sentenced on Thursday (Oct 5) to life in prison over one of the most violent attacks ever seen on the city's transit system.

-Frank James, 64, was sentenced to 10 life terms plus 10 years by U.S. District Court Judge William Kuntz during a hearing in Brooklyn federal court.
+Frank James, 64, was sentenced to 10 life terms plus 10 years by United States District Court Judge William Kuntz during a hearing in Brooklyn federal court.
 James pleaded guilty in January to 10 counts of terrorism and weapons charges.

 "He aimed to kill innocent people, who were simply going about their daily lives amid the morning rush."